Drop in $1 billion bond proposals with focus only on public safety

 “It’s not ideal.
 I would like everything that was put down on paper initially but I could live with that.
 It’s a lot far better than what we’re having to deal with right now,” Chief of Police Greg Allen commented.

-City representatives Alexsandra Annello and Cassandra Hernandez suggested to bring back the original proposals including all of public safety’s needs.
+City representatives Alexsandra Annello and Cassandra Hernandez suggested bringing back the original proposals including all of the public safety’s needs.

 However, the rest of council voted to continue with those reductions.